thingsboard/thingsboard.github.io/docs/samples/raspberry/gpio.md

  - login: tenant@thingsboard.org
  - password: tenant

-in case of local Thingsboard installation.
+in case of local ThingsBoard installation.

 Once logged in, open **Dashboards->Raspberry PI GPIO Demo Dashboard** page.
 You should observe demo dashboard with GPIO control and status panel for your device.
 Now you can switch status of GPIOs using control panel.
 As a result, you will see LEDs status change on the device and on the status panel.